brunoviera0/SSGA-Sentiment/README.md

 # SSGA-Sentiment

-ran schema.py once to create typesense
+run schema.py only once to create typesense

 To create local typesense server: